 Dani Bahnsen has been an athlete for most of her life and has competed in numerous 5k, 10k, half & full marathons, and triathlon.
 Her certifications are through National Academy of Sports Medicine, American Aerobic & Fitness Association, Newton Natural Running Coach Certification, TRX suspension training.
 Dani is currently the running coach for the Ventura County Marathon Training program.
 She has served in the United States Marine Corp. and US Air Force Reserve.
 Dani lives in Ventura County.

-Ashley Ballinger is a fourth year Cal Poly Communication Studies major who co-created the SLO Marathon Brand Ambassador Program for her senior project.
-She completed her first half marathon last year at the SLO Marathon with her boyfriend Jake and is beyond excited to get a second chance at the course.
-She hopes to beat last year's time and is considering registering for her first full marathon in the fall.
-Ashley loves completing races for various causes from cancer awareness, foster youth, local charities, and a color run just for fun.
-When not trying to battle shin splints or stretching, Ashley can be found doing photography, coaching kids gymnastics, dancing, reading athletic blogs, pinning crafts on Pinterest and blogging on her website (link below).
-She is excited to meet the other ambassadors recruited and making this the best year for the SLO Marathon yet!
+Ashley Ballingeris a recent graduate from Cal Poly who co-created the SLO Marathon Brand Ambassador Program for her senior project.
+She now resides in Sacramento, California working at a public outreachfirm.
+She has ran the SLO half marathon the past two years and is excited to battle those hills again,especially after running the entire race last year.
+When not trying to battle shin splints or stretching, Ashley can be found doing photography, exploring her new town, dancing, reading athletic blogs, pinning crafts on Pinterest and blogging on her website (link below).
+She is excited to meet the otherambassadors recruited and making this the best year for the SLO Marathon yet!

 Hi, my name is Falyn otherwise known as Slacker Runner.
 I started running back in 2010.
 Well I tried at least, ran my first 5k in September of that year.
 Ok, let’s be honest I walked 85% of that.
 My goal was to finish under 35 minutes; didn’t happen.
 After that I slacked off a bit, maybe a lot.
 In February of 2011, I drove a friend down to run the Surf City half marathon, the same friend who got me my first pair of running shoes actually.
 Standing on a street corner watching all the people running by and smiling, I thought enough is enough, I can do this.
 I spent the next few years alternating between running like crazy or not at all.
 I would go from a month of running 6 days a week to a month of maybe running once.
 I read books, magazines, etc, but I wasn’t getting any better and it was frustrating me.
 So after many ups and downs, successes and failures and spending hours reading and splicing training ideas that I have read over the years, I made the Slacker Way.
 It worked for me.
 I have run 5 half marathons, multiple 10K’s and numerous 5K’s.
 I admit that I love watching my times improve the more I train.
 I may not be the fastest but I am getting faster. .
 I have been looking forward to running the SLO Marathon since its inception in 2012, but was never able to make it work.
 I am so excited to have the opportunity to run it this year.